 Advised closely-held business owners on business succession and gift planning to reduce estate taxes.

 Advised the U.S. executor of a foreign decedent with respect to liabilities for estate, gift and income taxes; estate taxation of partnership interests; and the transfer of property to foreign individuals.

-Established offshore funds and rendered complex tax opinion letters to their trustees.
+Established offshore trusts and rendered complex tax opinion letters to their trustees.